Need help? - Notion2Sheets

 I can’t see a database when searching.

-If a specific database does not appear during search, please make sure you are sharing it with Notion2Sheets.
-Once shared give it a couple of minutes before searching again as the Notion API takes some time to index it in the results.
+If a specific database does not appear during search, please make sure you have connected it with Notion2Sheets.
+Once connected give it a couple of minutes before searching again as the Notion API takes some time to index it in the results.

 My roll ups properties are missing.